 Heartland explores the connections between place, self, love, and faith.
 It moves through the rural landscapes of Kansas and the inner geography of identity and relationship, exploring their convergences and emotional resonances.
 Heartland is a question of identity asking itself through place, a celebration of connections found, and an acknowledgment of how fragile they can be.

-You can read four sample poems from Heartland online; see the last four links on my Publications page.
+You can read some sample poems from Heartland online; see my Publications page.
 Artist Annie Palmer has done a series of landscapes inspired by Heartland; see two of them and an interview with Annie here.

 Praise for Heartland:

 These marvelous poems are alive with rapture for earthscapes brimming with the divine.
 Schesser is traveling in the company of Hopkins and Roethke, working ‘a clutch of words/stumbling through a universe’ in visionary speech that is beautifully truthful.